fibanez6/spring4-boilerplate/springBoot-Jpa-CustomTokenAuth/README.md

 While most users identify Swagger by the Swagger UI tool, the Swagger toolset includes support for automated documentation, code generation, and test case generation.

 * **h2** version 1.4.196
+  > [H2](http://www.h2database.com/html/main.html) is a relational database management system written in Java.
+It can be embedded in Java applications or run in the client-server mode.

 ### Spring Boot configuration
 ```